Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal dichalcogenides

-Experimentally, layered materials with triangular lattice structure~\cite{Shimizu2003,Takada2003, Hasan2004,Foo2004,Lee06,Zhou11,Zvyagin2019} provide a natural platform for realizing the Triangular Lattice Hubbard Model (TLHM).
-More recently, effective extended TLHMs have also been constructed~\cite{Wu} to describe the flat band electrons in homo- and hetero- bilayer transition metal dichalcogenide (TMD) moir\'e materials~\cite{Zhang2017,Pan2018,Wang2020}; experimental evidence of strong correlations has recently been reported~\cite{Wang2020,Regan2020,Tang2020,Huang2021,Jin2021,Li2021,Xu2022,Tang2023,ciorciaro2023kinetic}.
-The TLHM has also been realized in a more controlled setting in cold-atom experiments~\cite{Xu2023,lebrat2023observation}.
+Experimentally, layered materials with triangular lattice structure~\cite{Shimizu2003,Takada2003, Hasan2004,Foo2004,Lee06,Zhou11,Zvyagin2019} provide a natural platform for realizing the triangular-lattice Hubbard model (TLHM).
+More recently, effective extended TLHMs have also been constructed~\cite{Wu} to describe electrons in homo- and hetero-bilayer transition metal dichalcogenide (TMD) moir\'e materials~\cite{Zhang2017,Pan2018,Wang2020}; experimental evidence of strong correlations has recently been reported~\cite{Wang2020,Regan2020,Tang2020,Huang2021,Jin2021,Li2021,Xu2022,Tang2023,ciorciaro2023kinetic}.
+The TLHM has also been realized in a more controlled setting in cold-atom experiments~\cite{Xu2023,lebrat2023observation, prichard2023directly}.

-The majority of existing theoretical efforts to establish the ground state phase diagram of the TLHM and related or extended models~\cite{SinghHuse,Whitetriangular,Li2dtensor,ZhuTriangular,JiangTriangular, PanWu1, APLM, PengPDW,WietekWang, Zhu,PhysRevB.106.235135,chen2023singlet,zegrodnik2023mixed} have focused on half-filling or a small filling range straddling it.
-A smaller body of work~\cite{Honerkamp,MartinBatista,li2010metalinsulator,YeRan,PasrijaKumar,PanWu2,ZangWang,PhysRevB.99.195120,SchererKennes,Yao,QMCTLHM,Xu2023,potasz2023itinerant} has studied the case of ``half electron doping" ($\nu=3/2$), motivated by experiments described above.
-Theoretical efforts have also built on the resemblance of the non-interacting problem to that of graphene doped to a filling of $1\pm 1/4$ electron per site~\cite{Li_2012,WangXiang,NandkishoreLevitov, NandkishorChern,JiangMesaros}: namely, a nested Fermi surface whose associated van Hove singularity signals a weak-coupling instability to broken-symmetry order at the nesting wavevector.
+Most existing theoretical efforts to establish the ground-state phase diagram of the TLHM and related or extended models~\cite{SinghHuse,ANDP, KineticAFM,Li2dtensor,ZhuTriangular,JiangTriangular, PanWu1, APLM, PengPDW,WietekWang, Zhu,PhysRevB.106.235135,chen2023singlet,zegrodnik2023mixed} have studied half filling or a small filling range straddling it.
+A smaller body of work~\cite{ANDP,Honerkamp,MartinBatista,li2010metalinsulator,YeRan,PasrijaKumar,PanWu2,ZangWang,PhysRevB.99.195120,SchererKennes,Yao,DMFTTLHM,Xu2023,potasz2023itinerant} has studied the case of ``half electron doping" ($\nu=3/2$), mostly motivated by experiments described above.
+Theoretical efforts have also built on the resemblance of the noninteracting problem to that of graphene doped to a filling of $1\pm 1/4$ electron per site~\cite{Li_2012,WangXiang,NandkishoreLevitov, NandkishorChern,JiangMesaros}, namely, a nested Fermi surface whose associated Van Hove singularity signals a weak-coupling instability to broken-symmetry order at the nesting wave vectors.
 In the half-electron-doped TLHM case, the weak-coupling order is predicted to be an unusual magnetic insulator with tetrahedral spin order~\cite{MartinBatista,AkagiMotome}.
 The possibility of realizing this exotic broken-symmetry state, and its potential to stabilize chiral superconductivity, have stimulated much experimental and theoretical work.